techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (203)
 Which of the following calls may be made from a non-static synchronized method?
 (Choose one.)

-a.
-A call to the same method of the current object.
+A. A call to the same method of the current object.

-b.
-A call to the same method of a different instance of the current class.
+B. A call to the same method of a different instance of the current class.

-c.
-A call to a different synchronized method of the current object.
+C. A call to a different synchronized method of the current object.

-d.
-A call to a static synchronized method of the current class. e.
+D. A call to a static synchronized method of the current class. e.
 All the above
 f.

-Answer: E
+ANSWER: E
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: